 We very often went out sailing on Long Island Sound on weekends and the only one annoying thing was the yachts, which you really do get to hate if you are a sailor.
 The owner sits up high on the bridge with his captain’s hat in full view, feeling like the king of the sea.
 Those motor boats are supposed to slow down for sailboats so as not to bother us with their high wake.
 But they never do.
 They shoot past at full throttle and don’t think twice about other people’s comfort.
 We often sailed towards Long Island, to approximately the spot where Fitzgerals’s Great Gatsby is set.
 In real life it is Great Neck and Little Neck.
 We used to call it sailing towards Great Gatsby.

-One sunny Sunday a 12-meter boat was practicing in the Sound and we thought it would be fun to see if we could keep up with it.
-We did pretty well, sailing as close to the big boat as we could without having him take our wind.
+One sunny Sunday a 12-meter boat was practicing in the Sound for the America’s Cup, and we thought it would be fun to see if we could keep up with it.
+We did pretty well, sailing as close to the big boat as we could without his taking our wind.
 It was just fun, but of course nobody on Big Brother noticed that a little Rhodes 19 was racing them.

 I remember how when you looked down towards Throgs Neck Bridge, New York City usually appeared in a poisonous yellow haze.
 We seemed to have such clear air all around us, but most likely it was not as clean as it seemed to us.

 Ted and Norma came out sailing with us one Sunday and so did other friends once in a while.
-In fact, as I remember now, it seems as if Allyn and I had already separated when Ted and Norma came out on Kijé with me.
+In fact, as I remember now, it seems to me now that Allyn and I had already separated when Ted and Norma came out with me on Kijé.

 The sky was grey and there was a very good breeze.
 We had our foul weather gear on, hoods up.
-We sailed towards Long Island as we often did and the salty spray as Kijé hit the waves and the cool salty water sprayed our faces.
+We sailed towards Long Island as we often did and as Kijé hit the waves, the cool salty water sprayed our faces.
 Kijé was heeling and the water was coming in over the leeward gunwale.
 That was sailing.
-I just loved to feel the salty water on my face.
+I just loved to feel the salty spray on my face.

 It was a bit sad to give up sailing a few years later when John and I moved to Paris, but there are lots of good things in life that don’t depend on a boat and a vast body of water.
 I tried to keep up skiing, but after an accident in 1981, I gave up on that too.
 Later on, many years of hiking in the Austrian Alps was going to more than make up for giving up on sailing and skiing.